EdOates84/EdOates84.github.io/final-submission.md

 {'Charlie_Rose': 6, 'Worldwide_Exchange': 2, 'The_Hot_List': 1, 'The_Ricki_Lake_Show': 1, 'Access_Daily': 14, '48_Hours': 9, 'Extra_with_Billy_Bush': 16, 'Good_Day_L.A.': 8, 'Newsnight': 10}

-I'm putting the same data in the table, only values, not the name, because we have count on the y-axis that represents how many single or double shows are present in results or that can be improved in the future.
+I'm putting the same data in the table, only values, not the name, because we have count on the y-axis that represents how many single or few episodes are present in results or that can be improved in the future.

 | x-axis      | y-axis(count) |
 | ----------- | ----------- |